 The central aim of our Australian Research Council Discovery Project for 2013-2016, entitled Crime, poverty and early prevention: a Longitudinal study of social and development pathways to wellbeing through the Pathways to Prevention Project (PDF 66k), is to analyse these data and add official youth justice data for the original preschool cohort (2002-3).

 The CREATE Project also emerged from the Pathways to Prevention Project.
 It is an attempt to strengthen collaborative practices around clear, measurable goals that are achieved through evidence-based initiatives.
 CREATE is an acronym: Collaborative; Relationship-driven; Early in the pathway; Accountable; Training-focused; Evidence-driven.

 These principles underpin a model of preventative action that:

 - empowers schools and community agencies to transcend system silos;

 - deliver goal-directed, quantitatively evaluated, evidence-based resources that promote child wellbeing in disadvantaged communities and

 - help deflect children from antisocial and criminal behaviours.

-These principles are being applied in 2014-2016 in an Australian Research Council Linkage Grant - Creating the Conditions for Collective Impact: Transforming the Child-Serving System in Disadvantaged Communities (PDF 146k).
-This project is building and testing human and electronic infrastructure to put the CREATE principles into practice.
+These principles are being applied in the CREATE‐ing Pathways to Child Wellbeing in Disadvantaged Communities Project, 2013-2022 (PDF 267K).
+This project seeks to make good prevention delivery systems better by applying and testing a Prevention Translation and Support System which consists of both human and electronic infrastructure in order to put the CREATE principles into practice.

 Many papers and reports have been published that report aspects of the Pathways to Prevention Project or that draw on the project to develop arguments about how to do developmental crime prevention.
 Many of these papers and reports can be downloaded as PDFs by clicking on the link below: Creating Pathways to Prevention Publications.